Zerok24/Triviar/README.md

 # Triviar

 Trivia program that allows you to create your own trivias or select a random one.
-Funny images and gifs are display throughout the program excetution to make it more fun!
+Funny images and gifs are display throughout the program execution to make it more fun!

 **Interaction Design**